 Choosing to participate in a clinical trial is a big decision.
 There are risks and benefits to consider when making the choice.

-- Unpleasant or serious side effect
+- You may experience unpleasant or serious side effects

 - You may have to stop all current medications, including any HIV medications